yashk2810/jekyll-now/_posts/2017-5-19-Transfer Learning.md

 ### What is Transfer Learning?

 Transfer learning is the transferring of knowledge gained from one model to another dataset with similar characteristics.
 For example, <a href="http://www.image-net.org/">Imagenet</a> contains images for 1000 categories.
-It is a competition held every year and VGG-16, Resnet50, InceptionV3, etc models have been trained on imagenet.
-So, when we use these models
+It is a competition held every year and VGG-16, Resnet50, InceptionV3, etc models were invented in this competition.

+If we use these models on say, <a href="https://www.kaggle.com/c/dogs-vs-cats">Dogs vs Cats</a> we would we using transfer learning.
+Since, Imagenet already has images of dogs and cats we would just be using the features learned by the models trained on Imagenet for our purpose.